Health Educator (Student Services Program Administrator) - Mental Health

 Contributes to the overall development of UConn's community wellness education program as aligned with the emerging student development framework.

 Assists management with conducting educational needs assessments, compiles program and student data, and prepares reports to aid in evaluating initiative and program effectiveness.
 Recommends changes or improvements.

 Facilitates orientation programs and engages in other orientation events as a representative of SHaW.

-Creates online content to complement and enhance the overall student mental health promotion and education program.
+In partnership with the department's Instructional Designer, creates online content to complement and enhance the overall student mental health promotion and education program.

 Coordinates the creation and distribution of marketing and promotional materials for all assigned programs and initiatives.

 Processes and maintains necessary paperwork and records, including financial records and files required to support program initiatives.